duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/14-computing/10-pi/20-pi-bash.md

 Recommended: 15 minutes

-Students should do the following steps with Bash commands to test out their knowledge of the terminal.
+Better: Exercise: Students should do the following steps with Bash commands to test out their knowledge of the terminal.
 They can do this through the Pi over ssh:

 -  Print the directory they are currently working in